chef/chef-server/docs-chef-io/content/server/server_logs.md

 chef-server-ctl tail SERVICENAME
 ```

-where `SERVICENAME` should be replaced with name of the service for
+where `SERVICENAME` should be replaced with the name of the service for
 which log files will be viewed.

 ### tail Log Files